storj/docs/code/Testing.md

 }
 ```

+## Domain Names

+Use only domains intended for testing and examples, otherwise tests may end up accidentally sending an email to an actual person.

+For testing or documentation use [`.test`](https://en.wikipedia.org/wiki/.test) domain, it is reserved for that purpose.
+Examples: `mail.test`, `example.test`.

+For documentation [`example.com`](https://www.iana.org/domains/reserved) can also be used.

 ## Running test through PostgreSQL

 Part of our [current implementation uses different _database backends_](Database), some of them are used to run the test in local without having to always depend of third party external systems when developing.